 How does it work?

-We have a simple application process which helps us assess your eligibility for our help.
+We have a simple application process for crisis relief or help with funeral costs which helps us assess your eligibility for our help.
 All the information you provide is treated in complete confidence.
-We aim to process applications within 7 days
+We aim to process applications within 7 days.

 How do I apply?

-You can start your application straight away.
-If you are unable to complete the application in one go, don’t worry – you can start your application, save the information and return to it later right where you left off
+You can start your application for crisis relief or funeral assistance straight away.
+If you are unable to complete the application in one go, don’t worry – you can start your application, save the information and return to it later right where you left off.

 WHO WE HELP

-Support Act can help you if you have worked professionally in the music industry (or a music related business) and are facing hardship due to illness, injury or some other crisis which impacts on your ability to work in music.
+Support Act can help you if you have worked professionally in the music industry (or a music related business) and are facing hardship due to illness, a mental health problem, an injury or some other crisis which impacts on your ability to work in music.

 We help artists and music workers of all kinds.
-We will also consider applications from dependents of a deceased music professional and prioritise assisting with expenses related to the care of children.
+We will also consider applications from dependents of a deceased artist or music worker and prioritise assisting with expenses related to the care of children.

 To qualify for financial help you will need to…